Hao Wei: Management career

 After he retired his playing career with Changsha Ginde he would take an assistant management position with them.
 This was a position he held on to until 12 October 2009, when the Changsha Ginde head coach Zhu Bo was sacked and he was named as the new head coach to replace him.
 Under his reign he would guide the club from away relegation, however the following season he was unable to improve the teams' performances and on 16 June 2010, Hao became the assistant coach to Serbian manager Miodrag Ješić.
 Hao would soon leave Changsha to take up a position within the Chinese Women team, however when they were unable to qualify for the Football at the 2012 Summer Olympics and the manager Li Xiaopeng resigned, which saw Hao promoted.
 Hao was banned from the national team's round of 16 match at the 2015 FIFA Women's World Cup because he interfered with a New Zealand player during his team's last group stage match.

+On 29 January 2026, Hao was given a lifetime ban for match-fixing by the Chinese Football Association.